Flavored Stirring Spoons for Coffee or Hot Chocolate

 I was inspired to create some sweet stirring spoons that taste like the holidays!

-These flavored spoons melt as they are stirred in hot coffee, releasing even more delicious flavor with every sip!
+These flavored spoons melt as they are stirred in hot coffee, releasing an even more delicious flavor with every sip!
 It’s coffee-drinking weather outside, so let’s make it even more special.

 (any of these combinations will work)